 “We have systems and policies in place to help protect our consumers from cross-contamination.
 While we process nut flavors on shared equipment that also processes non-nut flavors, Ben & Jerry’s employs strict sanitation procedures and processes that ensure complete cleaning of all equipment.
 Also, while it is virtually impossible to make absolute guarantees, Ben & Jerry’s is confident that not only are our products good to eat, they are also safe to eat.
 For specific information about our products, we ask that you continuously refer to the labels on our products as they are the most complete and most up-to-date source for specific food allergen information.”

-Here’s how Ben and Jerry’s Chunky Monkey (banana-flavored ice cream with fudge chunks and walnuts) tested when put to the Nima Sensor test – as you can see, Nima is all smiles!
+Here’s how Ben & Jerry’s Chunky Monkey (banana-flavored ice cream with fudge chunks and walnuts) tested when put to the Nima Sensor test – as you can see, Nima is all smiles (smile = no gluten found).

 “At the BREYERS® facility, there are systems in place to prevent cross-contact of gluten in products that make a gluten-free claim.
 They include employee allergen training, ingredient segregation, cleaning procedures and production planning.
 The gluten-free program within the factory includes validation and verification activities which include allergen testing on both the product and the production lines.“

 Here is how Breyer’s Mint Chocolate Chip fared against the Nima Sensor.
 Yep, Nima is all smiles again!